cvs-health/ios-swiftui-accessibility-techniques/README.md

 Demonstrates accessibility techniques for iOS SwiftUI apps using a collection of good and bad examples that can be tested with VoiceOver and other iOS assistive technologies.

+Explains how to apply WCAG to iOS SwiftUI apps.

-Using the app with VoiceOver will demonstrate the right and wrong ways of applying accessibility to a SwiftUI app.
+Using the app with VoiceOver and other iOS assistive technologies will demonstrate the right and wrong ways of applying accessibility to a SwiftUI app.

 [Download iOS app from the AppStore.](https://apps.apple.com/us/app/swiftui-accessibility-techs/id6474141089)